gajjararyan/GajjarAryan/README.md

 <hr>

-<h2>Always looking for Opprotunity to learn, collaborate and contribute in Community 🤗.</h2>
+<h2>Always looking for Opportunity to learn, collaborate and contribute in Community 🤗.</h2>

 <p align="center">